masteryo6a/Blender-ALAMO-Plugin-for-4.0/README.md

 A plugin that allow reading and writing of ALAMO-Engine model(.alo) and animation(.ala) files.
 Specifically designed to work with Empire at War: Forces of Corruption.
+This was vibe-coded on top of https://github.com/AlamoEngine-Tools/Mirror-Blender-Alamo-Plugin

 # Getting Started

-Tested with Blender 2.82.
+Ported for 4.0.
 Download the repository.
-Put the "io_alamo_tools" folder into "Blender 2.82/2.82/scripts/addons/".
+Put the "io_alamo_tools" folder into Blender's addons folder.
 The plugin has to be enabled in Blender.
 See the official [documentation](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html).
 If everything worked the Import and Export menus now list options for .ALO and .ALA files.
+.ALA not tested.

+# New feature

+Automatic baking of .dds textures for single or multiple meshes using Texconv. (either have the DDS Addon https://github.com/matyalatte/Blender-DDS-Addon/ or specify texconv file)
+Still has bugs.
+Not recommended to go above 2048x2048 in texture atlas mode for performance reasons.
+This creates .dds and .png files in your .blend file directory, you need to put the dds files in Data/Art/Textures next to your exported .alo.

 ## Supported formats